horrorho/InflatableDonkey/README.md

 [CloudKit Notes](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) describes some of the low level mechanics we have discovered over the last couple of weeks.

 ### Credits

+[Yaldo425](https://github.com/Yaldo425) and [AsifMehmoood](https://github.com/asifmehmoood) - for supplying iOS11/ iOS 10 backups to work with, because as odd as it sounds I don't actually own an iPhone.

+[Jirmi](https://github.com/jirmi) - for various suggestions and Protobuf assistance.

+[Louti](https://github.com/Louti) - for additional insights on cryptographic key handling.

 [ItsASmallWorld](https://github.com/ItsASmallWorld) - for deciphering key client/ server interactions and assisting with Protobuf definitions.

 Oleksii K - for cryptographical assistance, before he was mysteriously abducted by aliens and subjected to various probing experiments.